duktig-solutions/Duktig-microservice-php/Readme.md

 > As Rasmus Lerdorf (PHP founder) says, **"Frameworks sucks!"**.
 >
-> So, let's develop and run something very Lightweight depending on special needs,
+> So, let's develop and deploy a code as Lightweight as it's possible,
-> instead of huge framework with a lot of unusable functionality.
+> depending on your application special needs, instead of huge framework
+> with a thousands and thousands lines of code.

 ## Features

  - High performance Service
-   - Run with Web Server such as Apache/Nginx with PHP-FPM
+   - Run under Web Server such as Apache/Nginx with PHP-FPM
-   - Run as Command line interface Tool
+   - Run as a Command line interface Tool
  - Simple functionality
    - Developed for specific purposes only.
  - Flexible configuration
  - Docker container friendly
- - Supports CLI functionality for common tools development
  - Security
-    - Auth by header key (configurable)
-    - Auth by JWT
+    - JWT Based Authorization
+    - More security restrictions planned to do
  - Accounting
     - User Accounts functionality
     - User Roles functionality
- - Database access
+ - Database access (MySQL)
     - Lightweight CRUD Library
     - Asynchronous queries
+ - Redis
+    - Redis Message/Queue ready
+ - Caching
+    - Redis
+    - Memcached
+ - Super Data Validation
+    - Ready to handle Request Json data and more
+ - Database Backup (automatic)
+ - Nice HTTP Routing with middleware

 And many more.

 ## Project Name definition